LeftistTachyon/SocketRoom/PROTOCOL.md

 |`CONNECT`          |Server to Client|`[String IP]`        |The IP that the client should connect to|

 ## Client - Client Command table
-This protocal table is for communication between clients in-game.
+This protocol table is for communication between clients in-game (for Tetris).

 |Command Name/Header|Command Body                     |Response                                                   |
 |:-----------------:|:-------------------------------:|:---------------------------------------------------------:|